icyb3r-code/PublicKB_repo/Youtube_KB/Oracle/Oracle19c_DB/INSTALL.md

 # setenforce Permissive
 ```

-If you have the Linux firewall enabled, you will need to disable or configure it, as shown [here](https://oracle-base.com/articles/linux/linux-firewall-firewalld).
-To disable it, do the following.
+If you have the Linux firewall enabled, you will need to disable or configure it, To disable it, do the following.

 ```
 # systemctl stop firewalld
 # systemctl disable firewalld
 ```

-If you are not using Oracle Linux and UEK, you will need to manually [disable transparent huge pages](https://oracle-base.com/articles/linux/configuring-huge-pages-for-oracle-on-linux-64#disabling-transparent-hugepages).

-Create the directories in which the Oracle software will be installed.
+ICreate the directories in which the Oracle software will be installed.

 ```
 mkdir -p /u01/app/oracle/product/19.3/dbhome_1